Tracy Morgan Reveals He And Wife Role-Play As Rob & Chyna On Ellen DeGeneres

 A photo posted by Tracy Morgan (@realtracymorgan) on

-“I missed her first birthday because I was in a coma, but I got to see her take her first steps, and that inspired me and my wife to walk for the first time.
+“I missed her first birthday because I was in a coma, but I got to see her take her first steps, and that inspired me and my wife to walk for the first time.”

 The actor also has three sons, Malcolm, Gitrid, and Tracy Jr., from a previous marriage.